IPS-Eye-White

 However, it is simply not the case that every historical incident is necessarily an unchangeable and permanent blueprint for all future generations.
 If it were, then every believer who attempts to lie to God as Ananias and Saphira did (Acts 5: 1-11) should be immediately struck dead.

-In any case, the several factors unique to Pentecost that never ever occurred again makes it difficult to see how Acts 2 can be used as a perpetual blueprint for receiving the Holy Spirit.
+In any case, the several factors unique to Pentecost that never ever occurred again makes it difficult to see how it can be used as a perpetual blueprint for receiving the Holy Spirit.

 1) Pentecost Occurred On a Specific Pre-Determined Day

 The wording is very important here.
-When used in reference to time the Greek word sumpleroo means that it is fulfilled or accomplished.
-The King James version gives more of this sense than does the NASB.
+When used in reference to time the Greek word sumpleroo means that it is fulfilled or accomplished HERE.
+The King James version gives a better sense of this than does the NASB.

 When the day of Pentecost had come, they were all together in one place.
 (Acts 2:1 NASB)